scdenney/ba3_text_as_data/syllabus/syllabus.md

 ## Assessment
 - Weekly Deliverables (6 × 5% = 30%)
 - Final Project (70%)
-- Full attendance is expected.

 ---

 ## Attendance
-Strict attendance is required.
-Missing more than 3 sessions may result in failing the course.
-Absences must be reported in advance; exceptions can only be granted by the Board of Examiners.
+Full attendance is expected.
+Missing any sessions will put you behind.
+If you cannot attend all sessions, speak with the instructor.